 - If you have passengers with you, only one person can leave the vehicle unless it is to help unload a heavy item

-- Staff at the entrance will check proof of residency, and if you are using a vehicle that requires a permit, staff will ask to see your permit
+- Staff at the entrance will check proof of residency, and to see your permit (if you are using a vehicle that requires one)

-- You must follow staff instructions at all times as they are there to ensure you and everyone else is kept safe
+- Follow staff instructions at all times as they are there to ensure you and everyone else is kept safe

 - Pay attention to container labels and only put your rubbish or recycling in the correct container